 Currently I have an education research consulting business.
 In this role I help clients analyze, design and launch programs and processes to support education improvement through data and research priorities.

-Prior to this I worked for 33 years as a U.S. Department of Education civil servant.
+Prior to this I worked 33 years for the U.S. Department of Education.
 My last position there was as the first Chief Information Technology Officer at the Institute of Education Sciences.
 In this role I conceptualized, designed, and implemented information technologies across the Institute.
-Previously I served as the Chief Technology Officer and Webmaster at the National Center for Education Statistics (NCES), where my staff and I spearheaded substantial improvements in serving the needs of the public and staff.
-This included the launch of the College Navigator a free consumer tool to assist with the college decision-making process.
+Previously I served as the Chief Technology Officer and Webmaster at the National Center for Education Statistics (NCES), where my staff and I spearheaded innovative improvements to serve the needs of the public and staff.
+This includes the College Navigator, a free consumer tool used to assist with the college decision-making process.

 I continue to work extensively with State Education Departments, school districts, postsecondary institutions, education associations and federal agencies in leading efforts for educational improvement by putting the proper tools at the disposal of education practitioners and the public.

 Ruth and I are active in our neighborhood and all it has to offer.
 We are Avalon supporters, constant library users; and are friendly with and customers of many of our neighborhood businesses.
-We have also hosted several political watching gatherings as well as gluten-free dinners for new American Univ. students who suffer from Celiac.
 Besides our neighborhood activities I play baseball, football and tennis.
 Additionally, my wife and I are big boosters of both the visual and performing arts, and we greatly enjoy traveling.
 In my work and leisure activities I bring energy, enthusiasm and passion to all I do, including serving as your ANC 3G-05 Commissioner.

 Ideas & Issues